-- 10.14.1 Any Union assets disposed of shall be sold on a tender basis in "as is" condition.
-Exceptions to this may be made by motion at an Administration Committee meeting. - 10.14.2 Locals and Sectors will be given first opportunity for office furniture, supplies and equipment no longer being used by the SGEU office, at no charge to the Locals and Sectors before these supplies, furniture and/or equipment are given to any outside organization or businesses.

-10.15 PROVINCIAL SPORTING EVENTS EXPENSES

-- 10.15.1 When sectors/locals submit their expenses for hosting provincial sporting events sanctioned by Provincial Council, they must submit copies of all bills with their statement before being reimbursed. - 10.15.2 The Union shall pay the cost of trophies and wind-up banquets for participating members, as well as photographs for publicity and additional incidental expenses that might occur in the sports of bowling, slow-pitch and golf, out of general funds. - 10.15.3 An entry fee shall be set to help defray the cost of bowling lanes, ball diamonds and green fees. - A \$1,000 advance is available for sectors/locals with under 500 members, 10.15.4 to assist in fixed costs. - 10.16 LEGAL FEES - 10.16.1 Claims for payment of private legal fees shall not be allowed. - 10.17 INVESTMENTS - 10.17.1 Any investments the SGEU makes, including any benefit plans it runs, will be in accordance with the CLC boycott list.
-Any changes to the list will be implemented within 90 days. - 10.18 PER CAPITA REFUND - 10.18.1 Per capita refund will be distributed to sectors based on local numbers as follows:

-1 - 500 members 6%
+- 10.14.1 Any Union assets disposed of shall be sold on an "as is" condition.
+Exceptions to this may be made by motion at an Administration Committee meeting.
+(Revised PC #2022-10-16) - 10.14.2 Locals and Sectors will be given first opportunity for office furniture, supplies and equipment no longer being used by the SGEU office, at no charge to the Locals and Sectors before these supplies, furniture and/or equipment are given to any outside organization or businesses. - 10.15 PROVINCIAL SPORTING EVENTS EXPENSES - 10.15.1 When sectors/locals submit their expenses for hosting provincial sporting events sanctioned by Provincial Council, they must submit copies of all bills with their statement before being reimbursed. - 10.15.2 The Union shall pay the cost of trophies and wind-up banquets for participating members, as well as photographs for publicity and additional incidental expenses that might occur in the sports of bowling, slow-pitch and golf, out of general funds. - 10.15.3 An entry fee shall be set to help defray the cost of bowling lanes, ball diamonds and green fees. - 10.15.4 A \$1,000 advance is available for sectors/locals with under 500 members, to assist in fixed costs. - 10.16 LEGAL FEES - 10.16.1 Claims for payment of private legal fees shall not be allowed. - 10.17 INVESTMENTS - 10.17.1 Any investments the SGEU makes, including any benefit plans it runs, will be in accordance with the CLC boycott list.
+Any changes to the list will be implemented within 90 days. - 10.18 PER CAPITA REFUND - 10.18.1 Per capita refund will be distributed to sectors based on local numbers as follows: 1 500 members

+070

 501 - 1000 members 5%

 1001 - 1999 members 4%

 2000 or more members 3%

 Members of all Sectors/Locals North of the 54 0 12%

-No Sector shall receive less than \$600.00 per a nnum.
+No Sector shall receive less than \$600.00 per annum.

 The exception to distribution is the Public Service Sector where each local will receive the per capita directly.
-(Revised Conv 2012, Resolution M-3) (Reconfirmed Conv 2016, Res M-3)
+(Revised Conv 2012, Resolution M-3)